best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 The docstrings should be brief and avoid repeating details found in function documentation or other code comments later in the script.
 You may want to include:

-- a title
+- A title.
-- a brief description
+- A brief description.
-- any important usage notes not covered elsewhere
+- Any important usage notes not covered elsewhere.
-- any copyright information if the script reproduces open source code from elsewhere
+- Any copyright information if the script reproduces open source code from elsewhere.
-- academic citations, if applicable
+- Academic citations, if applicable.

 ````{tabs}